Students

 Co-supervisors: Katja Rönkä and Johanna Mappes

 ‘Polymorphism in the aposematic wood tiger moth: a possible explanation through the phenomenon of generalisation’.
-Chiara is currently doing her PhD on chemical communication in wood tiger moths at the Mappes’ Lab!
+Chiara did her PhD on chemical communication in wood tiger moths at the Mappes’ Lab, and is currently doing a postdoc in Sweden.

 Chiara.jpg